jorditorresBCN/Assignments-2017/Lab01.md

 ### Task 1.7:
 Create a AWS instance EC2.
 Pull down all the contents of your github repositori making an exact clone using `git clone` command.
 ### Task 1.8:
-Execute the program `Lab1.WordCount.py` in your AWS instance.
-Finally take an screenshot of the xterm that are you using as a proof.
+Execute the program `Lab1.guessnumber.py` in your AWS instance.
+Take an screenshot of the xterm that are you using as a proof.
+Include this screenshot in your local repository on your labtop with the name `Lab1.AWSterminal.png`.
 ### Task 1.9:
-Include this screenshot in your local repository on your labtop with the name `Lab1.AWSterminal.png`.
+Update your remote github repository with the updated `README.md`and the new file `Lab1.AWSterminal.png` using the `git`commands `add`, `commit` and `push`.
 ### Task 1.10:
- Download and installing Anaconda in your labtop.
-### Task 1.11:
-Start an iPython notebook on your terminal and create an create a note book that contains your previous word count code including some explanation of your steps using `markdown` cells.
-### Task 1.12:
-Include this file in your local repository on your labtop with the name `Lab1.WordCount.pynb`.
-### Task 1.13:
-Update your remote github repository with the updated `README.md`and the two new files `Lab1.AWSterminal.png` and `Lab1.WordCount.pynb` using the `git`commands `add`, `commit` and `push`.
-### Task 1.14: (optional)
-What are Stop Words?
-When working with text mining applications, we often hear of the term “Stop Word Removal".
-Create a new version of your program that remove the stop words in our example file with the name `Lab1.WordCountStopWordsRemoved.pynb` and update your remote github repository with this new file

-### Task 1.15:
 Submit **before the deadline** to the RACO a short ".txt" file including:

 1. Group number